In this guide, you will find step-by-step instructions on how to replace the windshield wiper switch on a BMW vehicle.

 Although the car will run with no noticeable issues when the alternator output is between 11 and 13 volts, it will not charge a battery to full capacity.

-However, if the alternator is producing less than 11 volts, it will cause important systems, such as ABS, wipers, or climate control, to turn off.
+However, if the alternator produces less than 11 volts, it will cause important systems, such as ABS, wipers, or climate control, to turn off.

 And eventually, the engine will shut down, as there will be no electricity for spark plugs and engine (DME).